-Facebook is one of the most popular and most visited website in the world.
+Facebook is one of the most popular and most visited websites in the world.
 More than 1 billion people access Facebook across different platforms like web and devices each and every day.

-Here is what Facebook looses if it gets shut down for a minute!
+Here is what Facebook loses if it gets shut down for a minute!